B.A. Michigan State University 1992

 J.D., cum laude, WMU-Cooley Law School 2001

-While serving as Deputy Director of the Academic Resource Center, she was presented with the Dean's Award at WMU-Cooley Law School in August 2007 and with the Black Law Student Association's Unsung Hero Award in October 2008.
+While serving as Deputy Director of the Academic Resource Center, I was presented with the Dean's Award at WMU-Cooley Law School in August 2007 and with the Black Law Student Association's Unsung Hero Award in October 2008.